On May 9, 1933, the Viennese Reichspost published an editorial entitled "Undesirable Visit" (Unerwünschter Besuch).

 Typically, therefore, the leading article can be found on the front page and comments on the item in the newspaper that the editorial team considers most important.
-In its leading position it is also intended to be an introduction to the subsequent articles and texts.
-As is shown by "Undesirable Visit," the leading article does not perform this leadership task in terms of content alone.
+In its leading position it is intended to guide both the subsequent articles and the reading process.
+As is shown by "Undesirable Visit," the editorial does not perform this leadership task in terms of content alone.
 More than just telling the readers what they should think, the leading article demonstrates how to think.
 It starts with a particular occasion or event, a current news item, approaches it from different angles, and ultimately takes up a specific position.
 Every day this process—from facts to argumentation to interpretation—demonstrates how a judgment is formed.
-Whereas the essays of the London-based magazines in the early eighteenth century—such as in Daniel Defoe's Review or Jonathan Swift's Examiner—were often playful attempts to approach a matter subjectively,
+Whereas the essays of the London-based magazines in the early eighteenth century—such as in Daniel Defoe's Review or Jonathan Swift's Examiner—were often individual attempts to approach a matter subjectively,

-There may have been technical reasons behind Funder's demand for sovereign leadership and representative order, whether of the state or of the newspaper: the way newspapers were produced at the time demonstrated to him every day the chaos of the characters.
+There may have been technical reasons behind Funder's demand for sovereign leadership and representative order, whether of the state or of the newspaper, as the printing process showed him every day an imminent confusion of the characters.
 His memoirs include this vivid passage about the work of the Reichspost in the old editorial building at Strozzigasse 41 in Vienna:

 At the Vienna Reichspost around 1900, the movable sorts were taken from the type case, set back to front into the composing stick, and spaces added to create a multiline piece of justified text in much the same way as Johannes Gutenberg had developed his printing process in the mid-fifteenth century.